• English (United Kingdom)

 See Also:

 Though relaxing and certainly now a part of the tourist community in Egypt, it is very traditional, and visitors should keep this in mind when traveling to the area.
 Girls of the area are often married by the age of 14, and afterward where completely covering clothing, and allowed little communications with the world outside their immediate family.
 Many women still wear traditional costumes and silver jewelry like those displayed in The Traditional Siwan House museum in the town center.
 In fact, the area is also well known for its crafts, particularly woven cloth, which is unique in Egypt.
-How to get to the Siwa Oasis From outside Egypt International flights direct to Cairo, then either an internal flight (see below) or overland by bus or by car.

 From Cairo

-Overland You may like to book a tour through a travel agent or hire your own transport.
+You may like to book a tour through a travel agent or hire your own transport.
 Bear in mind that desert driving has special requirements and be sure to get a suitable vehicle and guidance on possible hazards.
 0therwise you can travel to each location by bus or service taxi and arrange trips from there.

-Siwa: Train, flight or bus to Alexandria then a bus direct from Alexandria or via Mersa Matrouh.
+Train, flight or bus to Alexandria then a bus direct from Alexandria or via Mersa Matrouh.

 Contact the New Valley Tourist Information office for the most recent information on the New Valley oases.
 Tel: +20-88-901205/401206.
 For